jacobRaw/MTRN4231_burger_bot/README.md

 - Summarise what makes your approach novel, creative, or particularly effective

 ## Contributors and Roles
-Jacob Rawung (zID) - Jacobs primary areas of responsibility include computer vision using YOLO and developing overarching closed loop system control, with slight contribution to system visualisation.
+**Jacob Rawung (z5406297) - Software/Control Engineer**
+- Trained the YOLO model across two iterations
+- Developed the brain node, user input and perception, key highlights:
+    - Dynamic collision object generation
+    - State machine with control feedback from perception
+- Assisted in the development and integration with wider system for visualisation markers, arduino controller node and moveit path planner
+- Maintained meeting minutes and managed task deadlines

-Reynold Chu (zID) - Reynold is responsible for developing the moveit path planner as well as being the primary developer for system visualisation.
+**Reynold Chu (zID) - Mechatronics Engineer** - Reynold is responsible for developing the moveit path planner as well as being the primary developer for system visualisation.

-Riley Hackett (z5417561) - Riley is responsible for CAD + hardware development as well as developing the software to control hardware with ROS, with slight contribution to system visualisation.
+**Riley Hackett (z5417561) - Mechanical/Electrical Engineer** - Riley is responsible for CAD + hardware development as well as developing the software to control hardware with ROS, with slight contribution to system visualisation.

 - Briefly list team members and describe their primary areas of responsibility (e.g. vision, planning, hardware).